borgmatic-collective/borgmatic/README.md

 By default, the backup will proceed silently except in the case of errors.
-But if you'd like to to get additional information about the progress of the backup as it proceeds, use the verbose option instead:
+But if you'd like to to get additional information about the progress of the backup as it proceeds, use the verbosity option:

+    atticmattic --verbosity 1

+Or, for even more progress spew:

-    atticmattic --verbose
+    atticmattic --verbosity 2

 If you'd like to see the available command-line arguments, view the help: